msdavid/fiji/.Q/srs.md

 (Sections 7.1 to 7.4 remain largely unchanged from v1.3.)

 ## 8. Authentication and Authorization
-(Sections 8.1 and 8.2 remain largely unchanged, but the RBAC section implicitly covers new privileges.)
+(Sections 8.1 and 8.2 remain largely unchanged, but the RBAC section implicitly covers new privileges like `admin:view_summary`.)

 ## 9. Logging and Monitoring
 (Sections 9.1 and 9.2 remain largely unchanged.)